 It is tiresome to repeat the arguments of why the attendance issue is being misrepresented, and why it could and should have been done better, so I shall not.
 But as one who has taught at JNU for the past thirty or so years, I know that the real issue is of learning.
 Over time, the nature of pedagogy has changed, not just in JNU but also all across the world.
-The internet, the availability of online material, YouTube, Wikipedia- all of this has democratized the classroom as never before.
+The internet, the availability of online material, YouTube, Wikipedia, more books and better libraries- all of this has democratized the classroom as never before.
 To be sure, teachers are still needed, but our roles have evolved in a fundamental and significant way, something that the purveyors of attendance sheets cannot realize.
 The focus has to shift to evaluating outcomes fairly, to know what students have acquired and to ensure that they have learned the skills they need and not to ensure that they have 75% attendance.
 That is simply not the point, and in short, they.just.don’t.get.it.

 There are many things that need to change in JNU, and those that have lived with it for the past so many years are best placed to advise on what is needed and how best to make the change.
 The hostels need better administration, for sure.
 The fees need to be rationalised to a less embarrassing level: the JNU annual tuition fees have not changed in years, the hostel charges are unrealistic, and this is against a backdrop where salaries and scholarships have been growing, keeping pace with the growth of the economy in fair measure.
 One can list more, indeed several more things that need change, but this should, in the best spirit of the campus, be done through discussion, through debate.
 Not via edicts, and certainly not under the pretence of having had decisions passed in the Academic Council when they were not.
 Or by the fabrication, the fraudulent claim that letters of support were strongly endorsed when the eminent alleged signatories simply deny ever having done so.
 A shame that it has come down to this.